Schoolyard Improvement Projects

 Step 2

-What type of projects require submittal of the Schoolyard Improvement Project Review Form?
+What type of projects require submission of the New Project Request Form?

 What if our school is working with a donor, service provider, vendor, or community volunteers for our Schoolyard Improvement Project?

 This is great!
 All partners are required to follow the AISD Partnership Process.
-The Schoolyard Improvement Review Committee can still review your form to ensure the project location is suitable, but you will need to ensure the AISD Partnership Process is complete before site work begins.
+You will need to ensure the AISD Partnership Process is complete before site work begins.
+Also, please reference AISD Board Policy CDC Other Revenues: Gifts and Solicitations “Construction and Facility Services” section, and use the Campus New Project Request Form to start the project review by appropriate staff.

 Where can I find City of Austin regulations relevant to my schoolyard project?